dvfrancis/hi-lo-card-game/README.md

     ![Website game page when game completed](assets/images/game-page-completed.webp)
     </details>

-    - The game page is where a player plays the game (see screenshot above):
-        - The cards for the current round are prominiently displayed at the top of the page (surrounded by a yellow border).
-        - All messages relating to gameplay are displayed in the central section (surrounded by an orange border).
-        - It clearly shows all information pertinent to the game, such as player points and wager, at the bottom of the page.
-        - It informs a player of their game progress, via the round number and card number, at the bottom of the page.
-    - If a player attempts to navigate away from the page, via the links in the header, a warning will appear (see screenshot above):
-        - If a player still wishes to abandon the game, they are shown their last score and redirected to the link they clicked (see screenshot above).
-    - If a player wins a round, they are asked whether or not they wish to continue (see screenshot above).
-    - If a player loses or draws a round, they are asked whether or not they wish to continue (see screenshot above).
-    - If a player reaches the penultimate round of a game, they are asked whether or not they wish to continue (see screenshot above).
-    - If a player does not wish to continue after winning, losing, or drawing a round, or once they reach the last round, they are shown their final score and redirected to the home page (see screenshot above).
     - If a player completes an entire game of ten rounds, they are shown their final score and their highest score (see screenshot above).
     - The browser tab displays the custom favicon and a title - "HI | LO - Play The Game".

 - FAQ (faq.html):